jayoung/pamlWrapper/README.md

   - makes plots showing dN/dS class distributions for each model.
 Can be useful in understanding the results. `*.omegaDistributions.pdf`
   - makes a reordered alignment file (seqs in same order as tree, useful for inspecting candidate sites of positive selection): `myAln.treeorder.fa`

-## Combining results for several alignments:
+## To combine results for several alignments

 Maybe we ran PAML on several input alignments, and we want to see the results for all of them in single file, in either the long format or wide:
 ```